-- Reviewing on a regular basis all aspects of the supply chain based on supply chain mapping.
+- Review on a regular basis all aspects of the supply chain based on supply chain mapping.

-The Company uses key performance indicators (KPIs) to measure its effectiveness and ensure that slavery and human trafficking is not taking place in its business and supply chains.
+The company uses key performance indicators (KPIs) to measure its effectiveness and ensure that slavery and human trafficking are not taking place in its business and supply chains.
 These KPIs are as follows: